kfkchau/Legitimacy-Under-Acceleration/lkn - issue 004.md

 Most of the impact comes from:

 - mapping roles and edges honestly,
-- and making sure each edge is somebody’s job.
+- making sure each edge is somebody’s job,
+- and treating AI as a stress-test that justifies cleaning the landscape, not plastering over it.

 ---

-## 7. What’s next: lifecycles and metabolism
+## 7. What’s next: lifecycles, performance and metabolism

-Once you can see your rule ecosystem, the next natural question is:
+Once you can see your rule ecosystem, the next natural questions are:

-> “How do our rules actually change over time –
+- “How do these rules actually **perform** over time?”
-> without accreting forever or collapsing in a crisis?”
+- “How does our **rule administration** perform?”
+- “How do rules move from draft to active to retired without ossifying or exploding in complexity?”

 That’s the **rule metabolism / lifecycle** side: